0xNuru/AfroClovers/README.md

 ---

 > This website will be the portfolio for Afro Clovers.
 It will showcase all our partnerships and history with clients.
-> Ultimately, I plan on making it a platform that clients can use to apply for services.
-For example, a web application, data analysis, etc.
+> Ultimately, The goal is to make it a platform that clients can use to apply for services.
+For example, a web application, data analysis, Hosting etc.